findingaish/Taskmanandprtracker/README.md

 Data Visualizations:

-- **Task Completion Progress Chart**: A chart (Bar Chart or Line Chart) displaying the progress of tasks over time.
+- **Task Completion Progress Chart**: A chart (Bar Chart) displaying the progress of tasks over time.
 - **Task Priority Distribution Pie Chart**: A Pie Chart showing the distribution of tasks by priority.

 ## Getting Started